Increasing capacity, managing operating and insurance costs are top concerns for motor carriers.

 Although trailers themselves do not consume fuel, the way they are used and managed can directly contribute to a fleet’s overall fuel consumption.

-With accurate cargo status data and clear in-transit images provided by CargoTrack monitoring cameras, dispatchers or fleet managers can immediately identify the most
+With accurate cargo status data and clear in-transit images provided by CargoTrack GPS Video Monitoring, dispatchers or fleet managers can immediately identify the most

 nearby trailer with space available for new order.